-1.9 Establish scope of responsibility and required design methodology of project with owner including seismic design requirements.
+1.9 Establish scope of responsibility and required design methodology of the project with owner, including seismic design requirements.

 - The owner should understand the limits of design responsibility.
 The SRW Engineer Suggested Roles as provided in Section 3, Roles and Responsibilities in the National Concrete Masonry Association (NCMA) Design Manual are as follows:

 - Design of SRW for structural stability including external stability (sliding and overturning), internal stability, internal compound stability and facial stability.